 Did You Try Out Our Life Insurance Quote Comparison Tool?
 Save BIG!

 Understanding accidental death benefit insurance definition, what it covers, and what it does not will help you make the best decisions in terms of choosing this type of policy.

 What is Accidental Death Benefits?

-This is the payment which is due to the beneficiary from an accidental death insurance policy.
-These are usually not stand-alone policies, but instead a clause or rider that is part of a life insurance policy.
-In this type of policy, there is usually an additional benefit paid when the policy holder dies due to an accident and not just natural causes or illness.
+This is the payment that is due to the beneficiary from an accidental death insurance policy.
+These are usually not stand-alone policies, but instead, a clause or rider that is part of a life insurance policy.
+In this type of policy, there is usually an additional benefit paid when the policyholder dies due to an accident and not just natural causes or illness.

 How Does this Policy Work?